-The technical term for blood in dog urine is hematuria.
+The technical term for blood in dog urine is haematuria.
 And this is usually a sign that your dog has health issues.
 You should never ignore this symptom whether the blood loss is slight.
-Or if there are blood clots in dog urine.
-You may even see pure blood as if your dog is weeing blood.
+Or if there are blood clots in dog urine, you may even see pure blood as if your dog is weeing blood.

 For more information about blood in dog’s urine – what you need to know and do read on…

 The normal colour of your dog’s urine is transparent yellow.
 It may be called straw yellow, clear yellow, pale gold, or amber by your vet.
 You can examine the urine colour in a clear container against a white background.

 You may notice a colour change to a pink or red shade.
 Or find blood stains around your home.
 Your dog may need to urinate more often.
 And become incontinent – persistently licking and grooming in the groin area.
 Bear in mind there may not be any other symptoms at all.

 Drops of blood in the urine are often associated with problems in the lower urinary tract.
 Blood clots in the urine can indicate internal haemorrhage, or a serious infectious disease.
 Sticky and dark urine could be due to bruises and wounds.
 Bright red blood in dog urine can be a sign of cancer in an older dog.